dilip1202/testCIactions/READMe.md

-## This is the Python app for testing CI actions second time
+## This is the Python app for testing CI